Kromzer/fastapi_vue_postgres_template/README.md

 It works fine on Windows 8 with Docker Desktop, I haven't try on other environments.

+It is designed for development, there are things to change for production (hot reload & stuff).

 Feel free to give feedbacks if you use it, as I am just an amateur when it comes to Docker.